tingyik90/snackprogressbar/docs/lib/com.tingyik90.snackprogressbar/-snack-progress-bar/set-show-progress-percentage.md

 ### Parameters

-`showProgressPercentage` - Whether to show progressText.
+`showProgressPercentage` - Whether to show progress in percentage.
 Default = FALSE.

+**Return**
+This SnackProgressBar.